NCGRP/hapx/README.txt

 where,
-ref = path to reference genome sequence in multi-fasta format [required] bam = path to bam file of reads aligned to ref [required] out = name of directory for output files sites = path to file containing genomic positions to use [required]
+ref = path to reference genome sequence in multi-fasta format [required] bam = path to bam file of reads aligned to ref [required] out = name of directory for output files, not a path, will be created in current directory sites = path to file containing genomic positions to use [required]
      Provide a line delimited list of the form: jcf7180008454378:303-304